gerbiljames/Archipelago-Crystal/worlds/dmc3/docs/en_setup.md

 (Steam deck support is entirely untested since I do not own one, but should hypothetically work)

 DDMK needs a font called "consolas"/consola.ttf to be available.
 DDMK may also fail to display its GUI while running through the mod.

-The old EGui window also has some issues on Linux and is not recommended for use.
-Please use the autoconnect and CommonClient that comes with the APWorld instead

 To load up the randomizer on Linux set your steam launch arguments to this `WINEDLLOVERRIDES="dinput8=n" %command%`